-This is one of the most frequent lines we hear verbally or receive in written form: to justify the price of certain puppy or kitten.
-Despite all the explanations we may provide, the customer often remains suspicious that we are still just hiking up the price to generate the larger profits.
-Therefore, I have decided to go a step further and break down our basic costs in aim to demonstrate that the only cost possible to reduce while importing pet animal into UAE is the cost of the pet (and this is the most important cost you do not want to be saving on!).
-Try it yourself if you don’t believe, and you will know all this information first-hand.
+This is one of the most frequent lines we hear verbally or receive in writing: to justify the price of certain puppy or kitten.
+Despite all the explanations we may provide, the customer often remains suspicious that we are still just hiking up the price to generate the higher profits.
+Therefore, I have decided to go a step further and break down our basic costs in aim to demonstrate that the only cost possible to reduce while importing pet animal into UAE is the cost of the animal (and this is the most important cost you do not want to compromise or be saving on!).
+Try to import a puppy or kitten from legitimate, registered, ethical and reputable breeder yourself from any part of the world, and you will know all the information first-hand.

-So let’s break it down to the actual figures.
+To spare your time and expenses to find out yourself, let’s break it down to the actual figures.
 Since we import our pets from Italian breeders, the currency used is Euro.
 The most important cost is the cost of the puppy (or kitten).
-When carefully selected from genuine and reputable breeder in Italy, this cost is NEVER below Euro 1,500-2,500 for any puppy or kitten of any breed, including the price of the animal, plus the costs of boarding by the breeder while we wait for the pet to reach required age and complete the necessary procedures.
+When carefully selected from genuine and reputable breeder in Italy, this cost is NEVER below Euro 1,800-3,500 for any puppy or kitten of any breed, including the price of the animal, plus the costs of boarding by the breeder while we wait for the pet to reach required age and complete the necessary procedures.

 Registered breeders, who breed ethically, invest their time, money, careful attention and love into thoughtful breeding of their dogs or cats.
 There is evident standard to adhere to.
 Genuine breeders do not sell their litters cheaply and rush to breed their female animals again to yield quick profits.
 All canine breeding in Italy is governed by ENCI (member of FCI) or another kennel club, all parent dogs must be registered by law, birth of all puppies must be recorded.
 Any violation of the laws is punishable by hefty fines and may land the offender in jail.

-Now we need to purchase transport box to ship the puppy in to UAE, the cost is between 70 to above 200 Euros depending on the size, breed, IATA regulations and availability.
+Now we need to purchase IATA approved spacious and smooth plastic travel crate to accommodate the puppy comfortably on his flight to UAE.
+The cost is between Euro 90 to 260, depending on the size, breed, IATA regulations and availability.
 Let’s suppose the puppy is of smaller breed and that cost stays on lower side of Euro 100.
-So now we have the cooperative breeder, the puppy and the transport box.
-Our cost so far is Euro 1,600.
+So now we have the cooperative breeder, the puppy and the comfortable travel crate.
+Our cost so far is Euro 2,100.

-Soon we need the travel agent to issue airway bill for our Emirates airline flight booking to UAE once the puppy reaches minimum permitted entree age.
-Some brachycephalic breeds cannot be accepted onboard of Emirates airline, so another major international EU based airline must be contacted.
-After carefully observing and following all the IATA rules and regulation a lot is still left at airline’s final discretion.
+Soon we need the travel agent to issue airway bill for our Emirates airline flight booking to UAE once the puppy reaches minimum permitted entry age of 15 weeks.
+Despite our meticulously observing and following all the IATA rules and regulation, a lot is still left at the airline’s final discretion.

-We now have total costs at Euro 5,200.
-Additional cost of vet checkup, vaccinations, documents, vet certificates, road transfers (including high EU tolls) would very optimistically amount to Euro 300, to sum up total amount spent in EU so far being Euro 5,500.
+We now have our total costs at Euro 4,700.
+Additional cost of vet checkup, vaccinations, documents, vet certificates, road transfers (including high EU tolls) would optimistically amount to Euro 400, to sum up total amount spent in EU so far being Euro 5,100.

-At current AE Dirham – Euro rate even in the most optimistic future this is above AED 24,000 (AED 24,538 to be exact at the time of writing this).
-The optimistically economical costs of a puppy from breeder shipped to Dubai by Emirates or another leading EU airline sums up to almost AED 25,000 only at country of origin (Italy in our case).
+At current AE Dirham – Euro reduced rate of writing this in 2022, this amount is approximately AED 18,200.
+The optimistically economical costs of a puppy from a breeder flown to Dubai with Emirates or another leading EU airline sums up to AED 18,200 while the puppy is still in the country of origin (Italy in our case)!

-Now let’s take step back to booking the flight.
-In order for airline to reserve and confirm desired and permitted date of entry into UAE, we must obtain UAE import permit from MOCCAE for our selected and purchased puppy.
-The airline will not guarantee or confirm the booking until this mandatory UAE entree document for a pet is obtained.
-Once the essential export/import documentation is completed, we can apply for UAE import permit, which costs AED 500 at the time of writing (with some small charges if paying by credit card).
-We now have Emirates airline flight tentatively confirmed for our pet, and we have spent above AED 25,000 for our puppy thus far.
+Now let’s take a step back to booking the flight.
+In order for airline to reserve and confirm desired and permitted date of entry into UAE, we must obtain UAE import permit from MOCCAE for our already selected and purchased puppy.
+The airline will not guarantee or confirm the booking until this mandatory UAE entry document for a pet is obtained.
+Once the essential export/import documentation is completed, we can apply for UAE import permit, which costs AED 200.
+We now have Emirates airline flight tentatively confirmed for our pet, and we have spent AED 18,400 for our puppy thus far.

 Moving on, the puppy has been well taken care of and is now happy on Emirates plane en route to Dubai.
 At this stage we are required to complete the release process online UAE MOCCAE page in order to be able to collect our puppy from Dubai airport quarantine facility.
-The process is similar to the import permit issuance and costs AED 1,000 at the time of writing (with small additional charge if paid by credit card).
-After paying additional customs fees and other charges, we now finally have our puppy out of airport in Dubai (if all the documents are in tiptop order!) at well over AED 26,000!
+The process is similar to the import permit issuance and costs AED 500.
+After paying additional customs fees and other charges, we now finally have our puppy out of airport in Dubai (if all the documents are in tiptop order!) at over AED 19,000!

-So when you opt for the cheaper puppy/kitten, you are saving on the pet quality, health, wellbeing, background, ethics and not on business margins or expenses involved.
+So when you opt for that cheaper puppy/kitten, you are saving on your pet’s quality, health, wellbeing, background, ethics and not on business margins or expenses involved.
 If you opt to select and import your pet yourself – you will understand our predicament and prices.
 I encourage you to investigate the costs independently and calculate the real expenses yourself to conclude if it is really worth to save on the puppy/kitten price, source, health and welfare of the animal.